(Amazon UK link) |

 The subtitle to the book is, ‘Leaving behind frantic for a simpler, more soulful way of living’.
 I don’t live my life at anything approaching a frantic pace, but I liked the idea of a simpler, more soulful way of life.
 However this isn’t a book of instructions, or even recommendations.
 Instead, it’s a revealing look into the author’s own lifestyle changes over the past few years.

-Shauna Niequist is a self-acknowledged extravert who lived her life in a way that made me tired just reading about it.
+Shauna Niequist is a self-acknowledged extravert who lives her life in a way that made me tired just reading about it.
 She lives in Chicago with a husband and two young boys, but used to spend every moment of her day being active for other people.
 She travelled a fair amount, too, leaving her family behind.
 And it began to take its toll on her health, and on the whole family.

 So she made some important decisions, and lifestyle changes.
 She started saying ‘no’ to invitations, and making an effort to be present with her family and other loved ones, rather than trying to please strangers.
 She acknowledges that this was very difficult at times; she liked a busy, travelling lifestyle.
 But, some years on, she is finding her life far more satisfying, and her relationships stronger, as she lives at a simpler pace.